 Alcohol steadily decreases your ability to drive a motor vehicle safely.
 Even a small amount of alcohol can affect the brain and your ability to drive; however, signs of impairment will present differently for each person.

-At just a .02 BAC level, there is some loss of judgment, a decline in visual functions and a decline in the ability to perform two tasks at the same time.
+At just a .02 BAC level, there is some loss of judgment, a decline in visual functions, and a decline in the ability to perform two tasks at the same time.

-At 0.0% there is no alcohol in your blood, you are sober.
+At 0.0%, there is no alcohol in your blood, you are sober.

-At a .08 BAC level — when you are considered legally intoxicated — muscle coordination is impacted, which includes speech, vision, reaction time and hearing; and judgment, reasoning and memory are also impaired.
+At a .08 BAC level — when you are considered legally intoxicated — muscle coordination is impacted, which includes speech, vision, reaction time, and hearing; and judgment, reasoning, and memory are also impaired.
 When behind the wheel, this means:

 START YOUR FREE CASE EVALUATION

-Past results afford no guarantee of future results and each case is different and is judged on its own merits.
+Past results afford no guarantee of future results, and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely on advertisements.

-Editor’s Note: This post was originally published December 5, 2022.
-It was reviewed on December 19, 2023 and July 17, 2024 and updated for content and accuracy.
+Editor’s Note: This post was originally published on December 5, 2022.
+It was reviewed on December 19, 2023, July 17, 2024, and December 20, 2025.